bheimbu/evolutionary_ecology/docs/source/third_week.rst

 .. note::

-  🎉 Today you will present your mini research project, followed by a brief discussion. 🎉
+  🎉 Today, you present your mini research project, followed by a brief discussion. 🎉

 At the end of the course we will have a small feedback session.
 After that, we wish a good time and enjoy your studies!